varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - Metrics:
   - Base metrics, intrinsic properties
   - Temporal metrics, changes to the vulnerability over time
-  - Enviromental metrics, specifics to the enviroment of the software
+  - Environmental metrics, specifics to the environment of the software

 #### Base Metrics